-- Each migration scenario is driven by slightly different business goals that determine the migration strategy.
+- Each migration scenario is driven by slightly different business requirements, that determine the migration strategy.

-- For each deployment scenario, we provide information about business drivers and goals, a proposed architecture, steps to perform the migration, and recommendation for cleanup and next steps after migration is complete.
+- For each deployment scenario, we provide information about business drivers and goals, a proposed architecture, steps to perform the migration, and recommendations for cleanup and next steps after migration is complete.